Summary

 Display slide 12.
 Let students know they will use Padlet to role-play with a potential client who wants to invest in a new property.

-Students will create a two-minute Elevator Speech to highlight the benefits of their design and explain why the client should invest in their design.
+Have students create a two-minute Elevator Speech to highlight the benefits of their design and explain why they think the client should invest in their design.
 Remind students that they must include some of their mathematical reasoning for why the building will be safe and secure.

 Resources